Debuggingss/debugtone/README.md

 ![image](https://user-images.githubusercontent.com/55459283/119272642-3d0d3200-bc07-11eb-85c4-043e27a68c7d.png)

-Please do not use this for botting on Hypixel.
-You WILL be banned.
+**Please do not use this for botting on Hypixel.
+You WILL get banned.**